 3 Villains, 3 Virtues

-Hannibal Lecter, Gordon Gekko, Hans Gruber...all bad guys, but each with some much to teach us.
+Hannibal Lecter, Gordon Gekko, Hans Gruber...all bad guys, but each with so much to teach us.
 Tweet

 "If you can't say anything nice, don't say anything at all" they told us.